viz-prakash/CTF/CTF-writeups-2016/Pico-CTF-2014/Miscellaneous/Tyrannosaurus Hex/README.md

 ## Write-up
 [//]: # (> Your write up goes here.)
-As question suggests, we are presented with hexadecimal number and we need to input decimal number as password, so we need to convert the `hexadecimal number` to `Decimal number`.
+As question suggests, we are presented with hexadecimal number and we need to give input decimal number as a password, so we need to convert the `hexadecimal number` to `Decimal number`.
 For conversion we can use [ WolframAlpha](http://www.wolframalpha.com/), conversion of 0x4355a5e6 in decimal is `1129686502`.

 ## Other write-ups and resources